nrfconnect/sdk-nrf/samples/matter/template/README.rst

    At the end of this procedure, **LED 1** of the Matter device programmed with the sample starts flashing in the Short Flash Off state.
    This indicates that the device is fully provisioned, but does not yet have full Thread network connectivity.
 #.
-Press **Button 1** for 6 seconds to initiate the factory reset of the device.
+Press **Button 1** for six seconds to initiate the factory reset of the device.

 The device reboots after all its settings are erased.

 Dependencies
 ************

-This sample uses the Matter library, which includes the |NCS| platform integration layer:
+This sample uses the Matter library that includes the |NCS| platform integration layer:

 * `Matter`_